twitterutils/logingui/README.md

 # logingui

-A nice looking Gui that will be the first client to the api.
+A *nice looking* Gui that will be the first client to the api.

+## dev
+    npm start

+## Infrastructure
+- github pages